Introduction to Plugin Mechanisms and Their Comparison

 - Asynchronous plugins exist.

-Related plugin hooks:
+- Related plugin hooks: - options,- generateBundle,- renderChunk,- transform

-Rollup Plugin Execution Diagram: Note that Rollup
+Rollup Plugin Execution Diagram: Note that Rollup injects context when executing plugins to provide additional capabilities.

 this.pluginContexts = new Map(